-4.7.1 Customer Charter Commitments & ESC KPIs
+4.6.1 Customer Charter Commitments & the Commission KPIs

 Our Customer Charter documents our commitment to customers.
-The KPIs proposed for the Water Plan are set out in Annex A with the key standards summarised below:
+The KPIs proposed for the Water Plan are set out in Annex A with the key standards and targets summarised below in Table 4-6.